Measure global hunger

 Compare food insecurity

 To get another perspective on where people are experiencing hunger, you'll also map food insecurity.
-As defined by the UN, food insecurity is "the extent to which people have difficulties in accessing food of adequate quality and/or quantity due to lack of money or other resources.
+As defined by the UN in 2024, food insecurity is "the extent to which people have difficulties in accessing food of adequate quality and/or quantity due to lack of money or other resources.
 Difficulties include also psychological concerns associated with the struggle in accessing food."
 Access to food can be limited by many social and economic factors, from not having enough money to buy food to social unrest and famine causing a lack of food availability.

-- Click My Content and choose ArcGIS Online.
+- Click My content and choose ArcGIS Online.

 While the percentage of people experiencing food insecurity is relatively low in many countries in the Northern Hemisphere, there is more variety in this data.
 Why do you think food insecurity is important to pay attention to?